 If the records request seeks voluminous records or records dating over a period of two or more years, for which the anticipated time to research and locate such records is more than two hours, the City Clerk may require a deposit equal to one-half of the estimated labor costs to locate the records and one-half of the estimated copying costs (if copies are requested).

-The fees set forth above are subject to change without notice.
+2019 Schedule of Fees This schedule has been established pursuant to the City of Louisville Home Rule Charter and the Colorado Public Record.
+The fees set forth are subject to change without notice.
 The above procedures and fees are adopted pursuant to the Charter and CRS § 24-72- 203(1) and 24-72-205.

 If you have any questions, please contact City Clerk Meredyth Muth (303.335.4536).